ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 * While we are waiting for it to complete, we can perform other tasks
 * When it has finished, we run a callback function

+@ulend

+Note:
 This does mean the order of execution is not predictable

-@ulend

 ---

+## Calculations are fast.

-## 'Calculations are fast, input/output is slow.'
+## Input/output is slow.

-So why wait?
-Asynchronous programming allows us to move onto something else (i.e. Continue the flow of execution) whilst waiting for I/O
+Note:
+Async programming takes advantage of this idea
+CPU cycles are measured in nanoseconds, whereas I/O cycles are measured in milliseconds

 ---

-## What it is (Asynchronous), What it isn't (parallel execution/multi-threaded)

-@ul

-* Asynchronous programming allows us to continue execution whilst waiting for operations to complete
-* Parallel execution/multi-threading means two or more operations can be processed at the same time

-@ulend
+## Asynchronous != parallel

+## or multi-threaded

 Note:
 - PHP runs in a single thread, so there is no parallel execution.
 - In the asynchronous model, tasks are not being run in parallel, instead, each task is being executed bit by bit, little by little.
 - It may look like things run in parallel because the program continuously switches between different parts of tasks and processes them.
+- Asynchronous programming allows us to continue execution whilst waiting for operations to complete
+- Parallel execution/multi-threading means two or more operations can be processed at the same time
 - Disadvantages of threads (See Learning Event-Driven PHP ebook p14)

 ---

+- Async programming gives us a different set of tools to work with

+@ul

+- We need to adopt a different way of thinking about how we design programs

+@ulend

+Note:
+- e.g. Avoiding blocking (I/O) operations

+---

 ## Why use PHP?

 @ul

-- PHP _can_ be used to build asynchronous applications

 - You don't need to learn a whole new language and ecosystem